zeshili/zeshili.github.io/index.md

 ---

-## Research Interests
+## Research Areas

 - AI for Software Engineering
 - Human Centered AI
+- Adoption of AI
+- Human Aspects of Software Engineering
 - Responsible AI
-- Human Aspects of Software Engineering
 - Requirements Engineering
 - User Feedback and Social Media Analysis

-My current research focuses on leveraging AI to transform software engineering practices and improve human-centered AI adoption.
+I work in the general areas of software engineering as listed above.
+My current research focuses on leveraging AI to transform software engineering.
 My research also examines the socio-technical challenges of integrating AI into software development, focusing on improving accessibility, mitigating algorithmic biases, and fostering trust in AI systems.

 <br>